 Dr Alba Gabaldon Albero : Research Fellowship

-Dr Alba Gabaldón Albero from La Fe Health Research Institute (IIS La Fe, Valencia, Spain) will be going to Evelina London Children’s Hospital.
+Dr Alba Gabaldón Albero from La Fe Health Research Institute (IIS La Fe, Valencia, Spain) went to Evelina London Children’s Hospital.
 NHS Guy’s and St Thomas’ Foundation Trust.

 Dr Ayberk Selek : Research Fellowship